b2broker

 Insurance companies, retirement financial management firms and trading software are thriving introducing brokers with an in-house database of customers.
 Therefore, it is crucial to focus on sustainable relations with your users to ensure long-term income streams for your business.

-How to Setup Your Affiliate Program?
+How to Set Up Your Affiliate Program?

-Another key difference between an introducing and affiliate broker is that affiliation focuses more on core marketing practices and scaling them instead of focusing on quality leads and building a professional network.
+Another key difference between an introducing and an affiliate broker is that affiliation focuses more on core marketing practices and scaling them instead of focusing on quality leads and building a professional network.
 Here’s how you can start.

 Determine Your Target Market